-Animal Companions: The loss a has two dire but animal companions.
-She has be friended these creatures with the spell animal friendship.
+Animal Companions: Thelossa has two dire bat animal companions.
+She has befriended these creatures with the spell animal friendship.

 Bat Empathy (Ex): Thelossa gains a +4 racial bonus to checks when influencing a bat's attitude.
 She can communicate simple concepts and (if the bat is friendly) commands.